SBCNY/Molecular-Biology-of-the-Cell/MBCO_windows_application/Other_ontologies/ReadMe.txt

 SCPs specified in 'Custom_1_scpGeneAssociations.txt' or to add any at all.
 The only requirement is that the file 'Custom_1_scpHierarchy.txt' has a headline that contains both column names, even if no rows will follow.
+Please note that parent SCPs will NOT be populated with the genes of their child SCPs, in case of the custom ontologies.
 To genereate the files for the 2nd custom ontology, replace '1' by '2' in both file names.

+The application will save the results of the initial processing for each ontology for faster future access.